Grid

 We can also think about using the bulma.css, see here.
 In this case you need to change the grid object on __init__.py to:

 Notice that in this case you need to import the corresponding python modules in advance (we’ve already done it on line 4 and 5 above).
-Instead if you use the default no.css style you don’t need to manually import its style modules (and you even don’t need the formstyle and grid_class_style parameters).
+If you use the default no.css style instead, you don’t need to manually import its style modules (and you even don’t need the formstyle and grid_class_style parameters).

 You also have to change the file templates/grid.html with this content: